Cellulitis of the Eye in Children

 - Surgery.
 This may be done to drain the sinuses or any abscesses of the eye.
 An abscess is a pocket of infection.

-What are possible complications of cellulitis of the eye?
+What are possible complications of cellulitis of the eye in a child?

 Possible complications include: